Nlytn/apt-tracking-research/Salt Typhoon/Overview.md

 * Move laterally to other network devices
 * Hit initial Telecom provider in order to pivot to a different provider

+Hypothesis:
+---
+* To gather information on & infiltrate telecom industry corporations.

 [Recorded Future analysis (See section "Technical Analysis")](https://www.recordedfuture.com/research/redmike-salt-typhoon-exploits-vulnerable-devices)
 ---